 A more elegant, and complex solution is to use Remote GPIO, a method of allowing the gPiO pins on a RPi to be controlled remotely.
 This would involve adding two wireless enabled Raspberry Pi’s – probably Pi ZeroW’s and wirelessly control them from the central RPi.

 The scoring system is described in the Quiz Sequence and User Interface sections above.
 The scores are presented to the players and to the audience using large 250mm high 7 segment displays.
-These displays are driven by Arduino controllers, one for each team.
-Two sets of code need to be written; for the Arduinos to control the displays, and for the Raspberry Pi in overall control to communicate with the Arduinos.
+These displays are driven by an Arduino controller.
+Two sets of code need to be written; for the Arduino to control the 7 segment displays, and for the Raspberry Pi to transmit score codes to the Arduino.

 The initial intention is to use the open trivia database which is an open source, free to use, database of trivia questions.
 To quote: ” The Open Trivia Database provides a completely free JSON API for use in programming projects.
 Use of this API does not require a API Key, just generate the URL below use it in your own application to retrieve trivia questions.”

 The box below shows a live response generated by the open trivia database.
 The data in the box changes every few seconds.